CS-555-Agile/CS555-B-TopGuns/README.md

 ## About Project

 A life-end care application aka "HARMONY" is a digital tool designed to facilitate comprehensive end-of-life planning and support for individuals.
-It enables users to create advanced directives, deal with their loneliness , and manage medical needs and emotional needs.
-Additionally, it offers resources for emotional guidance, connects users with palliative care services, and provides a platform for communication with loved ones and review their healthcare providers, ensuring that one's end-of-life wishes are respected and coordinated effectively
+It enables users to create advanced directives, deal with their loneliness ,and manage medical needs and emotional needs.
+Additionally, it offers resources for emotional guidance, connects users with palliative care services, and provides a platform for communication with loved ones and review their healthcare providers, ensuring that one's end-of-life wishes are respected and coordinated effectively.

 ## Branches

-- main (main development branch)
+- Main (main development branch)
-- master (main release branch)
+- Master (main release branch)
 - sprint_<sprint_number> (sprint branch)

 ##  🧪 Problem Statment